 Mediterranean flour moth (genus Ephestia) females lay between 100-600 eggs in a food source.
 Adults range 6-12mm / 0.2-0.5in.
 Larvae mature in about 40 days then search for a quiet place to pupate, which takes 8-12 days.

 Both species belong to the Pyralidae family.
-Both have life cycles that range from 1 month to 1 year, depending on environmental conditions; adults live 7-10 days.
+Both have life cycles that range from one month to one year, depending on environmental conditions; adults live 7-10 days.
 They equally cause considerable damage to food sources around the world.